thomas0345/project_momentum/README.md

 </a>

 ```
 ├── LICENSE                                 <- Open-source license
-├── Makefile           <- Makefile with convenience commands like `make data` or `make train`
-├── README.md          <- The top-level README for developers using this project.
+├── README.md                               <- The top-level README for users, including short summary of the project
 ├── data
-│   ├── external       <- Data from third party sources.
-│   ├── interim        <- Intermediate data that has been transformed.
-│   ├── processed      <- The final, canonical data sets for modeling.
+│   ├── processed                           <- The processed dataframes are stored in this folder
-│   └── raw            <- The original, immutable data dump.
+│   └── raw                                 <- The original data pulled from the Yfinance API is stored in this folder
 │
-├── docs               <- A default mkdocs project; see www.mkdocs.org for details
+├── requirements.txt                        <- The requirements file for reproducing the analysis environment
 │
-├── models             <- Trained and serialized models, model predictions, or model summaries
+├── momentum_notebook.ipynb                 <- A walk-through notebook to explore the data analysis step-by-step
 │
-├── notebooks          <- Jupyter notebooks.
-Naming convention is a number (for ordering),
-│                         the creator's initials, and a short `-` delimited description, e.g.
-│                         `1.0-jqp-initial-data-exploration`.
+├── Dockerfile                              <- Dockerfile containing setup to run whole project through docker implementation
 │
-├── pyproject.toml     <- Project configuration file with package metadata for
-│                         project_momentum and configuration for tools like black
+├── reports                                 <- Generated analysis in PDF, LaTeX, etc.
      │
-├── references         <- Data dictionaries, manuals, and all other explanatory materials.
+     ├── paper                              <- Academic-style paper
+     │   ├── figures                        <- Figures used in the LaTeX report
+     │   ├── momentum_report.tex            <- LaTex code in order to compile PDF report
+     │   └── references.bib                 <- References used in the report
      │
-├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
+     └── presentation                       <- Short presentation with most important findings
-│   └── figures        <- Generated graphics and figures to be used in reporting
+         ├── figures                        <- Figures used in the LaTeX report
-│
-├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
-│                         generated with `pip freeze > requirements.txt`
-│
-├── setup.cfg          <- Configuration file for flake8
-│
-└── project_momentum   <- Source code for use in this project.
-    │
-    ├── __init__.py             <- Makes project_momentum a Python module
-    │
-    ├── config.py               <- Store useful variables and configuration
-    │
-    ├── dataset.py              <- Scripts to download or generate data
-    │
-    ├── features.py             <- Code to create features for modeling
+         ├── momentum_presentation.tex      <- LaTex code in order to compile PDF presentation
-    │
-    ├── modeling
-    │   ├── __init__.py
-    │   ├── predict.py          <- Code to run model inference with trained models
-    │   └── train.py            <- Code to train models
-    │
-    └── plots.py                <- Code to create visualizations
+         └── references.bib                 <- References used in the presentation
 ```

 --------